davidcarboni/restolino/README.md

 ### What is it?

+***
+#### IMPORTANT

+Restolino is in the process of being depricated and removed from our tech stack due to:
+ - Lack of support.
+ - Missing / unsupported features standard to most web frameworks.
+ - Performance issues.
+**We strongly discourage the use of Restolino for any production application.**
+***

-Java for the Web.
-A brutally opinionated, super-simple REST API framework, plus static file serving.
+~~Java for the Web.
+A brutally opinionated, super-simple REST API framework, plus static file serving.~~

-It's not comprehensive, won't give you the flexibility you want and doesn't really care about your special needs.
+~~It's not comprehensive, won't give you the flexibility you want and doesn't really care about your special needs.~~

-For an overview and examples of the framework, head to the [restolino-example](https://github.com/davidcarboni/restolino-example) repo to see a template project.
+~~For an overview and examples of the framework, head to the [restolino-example](https://github .com/davidcarboni/restolino-example) repo to see a template project.~~

-What it does do is let you work and stays out of your way, because configuring frameworks is a distraction.
+~~What it does do is let you work and stays out of your way, because configuring frameworks is a distraction.
 Java is a great language with loads of support, but it's never been efficient for Web development.
-This changes that.
+This changes that.~~

-Life is hard enough.
+~~Life is hard enough.
 Complexity will quitetly come and steal your time.
 Bar the door.
 Don't go looking for it.
-If it sits down it won't want to leave.
+If it sits down it won't want to leave.~~

-If you're a Java purist, this is not the framework you are looking for.
+~~If you're a Java purist, this is not the framework you are looking for.~~

-And that's it.
+~~And that's it.~~

 ### Opinions